Class Schedule

 • High-quality CPR for adults, children, and infants

-• Important early use of an AED
+• Importance of early use of and how to use an AED

-• Importance of teams in multirescuer resuscitation and performance as an effective team member during multirescuer CPR
+• Performance as an effective team member during multirescuer CPR

-• Relief of foreign-body airway obstruction (choking) for adults and infants
+• Relief of foreign-body airway obstruction (choking) for adults, children, and infants

 In the Instructor-led course, students participate in simulated clinical scenarios and learning stations.
 Students work with an AHA BLS Instructor to complete BLS skills practice and skills testing.
 Students also complete a written exam.